Bachelor of Arts (B.A.)

 - Animal Behavior

-- Advanced Field Biology
+- Field Ornithology

 Students can elect to pursue a Bachelor of Arts (B.A.) in Biology.
 Instead of choosing a concentration area, the B.A.
 Biology student takes a broader set of biology electives, learning about life at all levels, from microbes to plants to animals.